Digitaliko/sendvelo/_bmad-output/marketing/03-PRODUCT-HUNT-LAUNCH-KIT.md

 Thank you for supporting the launch.
 Seriously.

-If you haven't tried SendVelo yet, it's free for 10 reviews/month:
+If you haven't tried Thumbway yet, it's free for 10 reviews/month:
 [LINK]

 Onward!